MyaGwen/js-basics/README.md

     - Dynamically typed programming languages, on the other hand, do not require the programmer to declare the data types of variables, and the type is determined at runtime.
 The interpreter checks for compatibility between the data types when the program is executed, and errors are caught during runtime.
 Examples of dynamically typed languages include JavaScript, Python, Ruby, and PHP.

-7. Differentiate between the JavaScript data types ‘null’ and ‘undefined
+7. Differentiate between the JavaScript data types ‘null’ and ‘undefined’.
    - Null in JavaScript is a value that represents intentionally having no value, while Undefined is a value that represents having no value because it has not been assigned a value.